 Why do I need Couples Therapy?

-Couples go through stages in their journey together, from the initial bonding to re-identifying "who am I" as an individual in addition to a spouse, a parent, a caretaker a provider.
-Other stages may include, parenting children, being a caregiver to aging parents, managing health issues, changing careers, all while trying to stay connected, and keep a healthy partnership.
+Couples go through stages in their journey together, from the initial bonding to re-identifying who they are as individuals in addition to a spouse, parent, caretaker. provider, etc. Stages may inculde, newlyweds, parenting, being a caregiver to aging parents, managing health concerns, career changes; all while trying to stay connected and keeping a healthy partnership.

 Some couples seek help after a crisis, an affair, dishonesty, a health change, and want to repair and get back to what they thought they had.
-At times a crisis is not the beginning of the break down but the result of a disconnect in the partnership.
-Sometimes, the changes in our health require a new perspective, a new way of moving forward which is not always what we want or can accept.
+At times a crisis is not the beginning of the break down but the result of a disconnect in the partnership and could be an opportunity to repair your relationship.

-Dr. Wuts would like to help couples navigate the challenges of their partnership and uses modalitiles of The Couples Institute and Relational Life Therapy; both are active approaches that guide the partners into developing different skills for listening, engaging, responding while in session - and can be transferred outside the therapy office.
+I like to help couples navigate the challenges of their partnership and uses modalitiles of Relational Life Therapy and the Couples Institute; both are active approaches that guide the partners into developing different skills for listening, engaging, responding while in session - and transfer these skills outside the therapy office.